kelleighbear/liars-dice/Readme.md

 The next player must either challenge the previous player's claim, or make a new claim that is at least one die higher (it can be an different number is the player chooses).
 For example, "There are at least 11 4s" or "There are at least 11 3s".

-###The Exercise

-Write a JavaScript front end application for playing a game of Liar's Dice!

-The game should allow the user to:

-* Start a new game, specifying the number of players and number of dice per player.
-* See the current state of the game (including player's turn, number of dice, etc.)
-* Move dice to the middle, claim a number of dice in hand, or challenge the last player's claim
-* See all moves taken by players in the game

 ## Setting up the app

 1. Clone the repository locally